ibelar/atk4-wp/readme.md

 The plugin.php file must be located at the root of your plugin directory.
 This file is responsible for properly setup your plugin in WordPress and create the Atk4 application instance.

-The lib directory must contain the Plugin.php class file.
-This class file must extends the interface application class.
+The Plugin.php class file must be located within the lib directory.
+This class file must extends the interface application class (WpAtk).
+This is like your main Agile Toolkit application class file.

-The lib directory should also contain other Agile Toolkit classes that you define for your plugin, preferably in their proper directory as well.
+The lib directory should also contains others Agile Toolkit classes defined for your plugin, like Panel, Meta Boxes, Views, Form etc, preferably in their own directory as well.

-The templates directory should contain all your template files for views.
+The templates directory should contains necessary templates files for your plugin custom views.

-The public directory should contain css, js and images directory needed for your plugin.
+The public directory should contains css, js and images directory and files needed for your plugin.

+Configuration files, required for creating WordPress components, are placed directly under your plugin root directory.

 ###plugin.php